Best Foldable Phones: The Top Folding Smartphones that you can buy in September

 Best Foldable for Clamshell Nostalgia: Motorola Razr 5G

-If you’re older than say, 36, then chances are you have fond memories using cell phones before they became personal computers and selfie machines — when a phone was just used for calling people.
+If you’re in your mid-30s or older, the chances are you have fond memories using cell phones before they became personal computers and selfie machines — when a phone was just used for calling people.
 Back in the late 90s and early 2000s, cell phones came in all shapes and sizes, but one of the first phone models to really catch on as a status symbol and style icon was the Motorola Razr, a clamshell flip phone with metallic trims and an at-the-time impossibly thin design when unfolded.

 For those of us who lined up to buy the original Razr in 2004, Motorola’s recent relaunch of the line — but as a foldable phone — likely resonated with our nostalgic side.